 Another great way to help is to practice urban conservation.
 The everyday decisions we make at home greatly affect our environment.
 Increased urbanization means more impervious surfaces and runoff and less wildlife habitat.
 Our, soil, air, water, and wildlife depend on us for their protection and adopting conservation practices is one important way in which we can preserve the environment for future generations.
 In this fast-paced world, we recognize that reconnecting with nature is an excellent way to relieve stress and anxiety.
 By preserving the natural resources around our home, we can spend less time maintaining our yards and more time enjoying them.

 - Increase property values

 - Provide substantial monetary and time savings compared to traditional lawn maintenance

 - Protect watersheds by providing filtration and reducing pollution from runoff

 - Connect communities with nature

 To assist landowners with urban conservation, the Steuben County SWCD offers an Urban Conservation Program.
-Installation practices include rain gardens, tree/shrub plantings, water-edge enhancements and native-scaping to reduce sediment and nutrients in waterbodies, conserve water and improve water quality, increase food and shelter for wildlife, connect landowners with nature and inspire a landowner stewardship ethic.
+Installation practices include rain gardens, tree/shrub plantings, water-edge enhancements, and native-scaping to reduce sediment and nutrients in waterbodies, conserve water, improve water quality, increase food and shelter for wildlife, connect landowners with nature, and inspire a landowner stewardship ethic.
 Please contact the SWCD office at (260) 665-3211 ext.
 3 to discuss your conservation goals.